-\subsection{Seam error threshold}
+\subsubsection{Seam error threshold}

 Recent studies have characterized the fault-tolerance properties of seam operations in distributed surface codes.
-Numerical simulations reveal that syndrome extraction at the interface tolerates error rates approximately one order of magnitude higher than bulk operations~\cite{noisylink2024}.
-This is because errors from noisy Bell pairs propagate only along a single spatial dimension of the surface code during lattice surgery, limiting the number of paths through which errors can form logical failures~\cite{noisylink2024}.
+Numerical simulations reveal that syndrome extraction at the seam tolerates error rates approximately one order of magnitude higher than bulk operations~\cite{noisylink2024}.
+The underlying mechanism is that errors from noisy Bell pairs propagate only along a single spatial dimension of the surface code during lattice surgery, limiting the number of paths through which errors can form logical failures~\cite{noisylink2024}.